AdobeDocs/experience-platform.en/help/query-service/best-practices/adobe-analytics.md

 ## Merchandising variables (conversion syntax)

-Another type of a Merchandising Variable found in Adobe Analytics is Conversion Syntax.
-With Product Syntax the value is collected at the same time as the product but this requires the data to be present on the same page.
+Another type of merchandising variable found in Adobe Analytics is conversion syntax.
+With product syntax, the value is collected at the same time as the product, but this requires the data to be present on the same page.
 There are scenarios where the data occurs on a page prior to the conversion or event of interest related to the product.
 For example, consider the Product Finding Method reporting use case.

 1. A user performs and internal search for "winter hat" which sets the Conversion Syntax enabled Merchandising eVar6 to "internal search:winter hat"
 2. The user clicks on "waffle beanie" and lands on the product detail page.